2018 Rally Australia

 The 2018 Rally Australia (formally known as the 27.
 Kennards Hire Rally Australia) was a motor racing event for rally cars that took place between 15 and 18 November.
 The event was open to entries competing in World Rally Cars and cars complying with Group R regulations.
 It marked the twenty-seventh running of Rally Australia and was the final round of the 2018 FIA World Rally Championship and its support series, the WRC-2 and WRC-3 championships.
 The 2018 event was based in Coffs Harbour in New South Wales and consisted of twenty-four special stages.
 The rally covered a total competitive distance of a 316.30 km and an additional 698.91 km in transport stages.

 Thierry Neuville and Nicolas Gilsoul were the defending rally winners.
-The Finnish crew of Kalle Rovanperä and Jonne Halttunen are the reigning winners of the World Rally Championship-2, but did not enter the rally this year.
+The Finnish crew of Kalle Rovanperä and Jonne Halttunen were the reigning winners of the World Rally Championship-2, but did not enter the rally this year.
 There were no defending crews in the World Rally Championship-3 category since no crews entered here last year.

 Jari-Matti Latvala and Miikka Anttila won their first rally victory since 2017 Rally Sweden.
 Their team, Toyota Gazoo Racing WRT, were the manufacturers' winners.
 The M-Sport Ford WRT crew of Alberto Heller and José Diaz won the World Rally Championship-2 category in a Škoda Fabia R5.
 In the World Rally Championship-3, there were no classified finishers.

 Defending world champions Sébastien Ogier and Julien Ingrassia took fifth place, which was enough for them to secure their sixth consecutive drivers' and co-drivers' titles respectively.
 Following a win and a 4th-place finish, Toyota Gazoo Racing WRT won their first manufacturers' title since 1999.
 In the WRC-3 championships, Enrico Brazzoli and Luca Beltrame still secured the titles although the Italian crews retired from the event.